 The main hub of Golden Bay is best described as a quirky, funky and creative town, so it’s well worth stopping by.
 Visit eateries likeChoco-Loco, the Mussell Inn, Takaka Infusion and the Wholemeal Cafe, to name a few.
 The town is also brimming with art galleries and street art!
 So take a look around and see why Takaka is the top of the South Island’s cool little town.
-For more inspiration, see10 Amazing Things to Do in Takaka.
+For more inspiration, see the 10 Amazing Things to Do in Takaka.

-4. Check out Te Waikoropupu Springs
+4. Check Out Te Waikoropupu Springs

 See unbelievably clear water in a bush setting at Te Waikoropupu Springs.
 New Zealand’s largest freshwater spring is located just outside of Takaka, accessible via a short loop walk.
 The springs produce 14,000 litres of water per second, discharging water with a visibility of 63 metres.
 It’s definitely worth seeing for yourself!